 Q3.
-As per the given experimental results, which of the above cases are likely to be more correct and why?
+As per the given experimental results, which of the above cases you think is most likely correct and why?

 Based on data provided here, all remaining 5 cases are likely to be possible.
-There was no evidence if particles of B are heavier, lighter, bigger or smaller than that of A. It is important to realize here that without any strong reason or evidence, none of the possibilities can be ruled out.
+There was no evidence if particles of B are heavier, lighter, bigger or smaller than that of A. It is important to realize here that without any strong reason or evidence, none of the five possibilities can be ruled out.